 The requirement for the kitchen design of the cooktop and range varies because of the differences in the installation.
 Typically, ranges are designed to run on gas and electric energy.
 Also, the dual-fuel range is available.
 Cooktop, on the other hand, is available in three fuel options, and these are gas, electric, and induction cooktops.

-Also, cooktops have cooking sensors and touch-control that allows you to control your cooking appliance without using the knobs.
-However, ranges with this unique feature are hard to find on the market if there is any.
+Also, cooktops have cooking sensors and touch-control that allow you to control your cooking appliance without using knobs.
+However, ranges with this unique feature are hard to find on the market if there are any.

-Speaking of the burners, range often comes with the burner of same sizes and in some cases features one or two different sizes.
-Cooktops often have burners with different sizes, but there might be an exception in some cases.
+Speaking of the burners, the range often comes with the burner of the same sizes and in some cases features one or two different sizes.
+Cooktops often have burners of different sizes, but there might be an exception in some cases.

 Do Rangetop And Cooktop Have Anything In Common? – Rangetop vs Cooktop

-No doubt, rangetops, and cooktops perform the same function which is to help you cook your meals.
-Even though they have their differences; there are some few similarities that make people think they are the same.
+No doubt, range tops, and cooktops perform the same function which is to help you cook your meals.
+Even though they have their differences; there are a few similarities that make people think they are the same.